 In addition, home services companies have seen an average 150% increase in inbound calls since the COVID-19 pandemic began, according to Invoca call volume data.
 Our consumer survey also showed that there was an 85% increase in consumers shopping online for home services.
 Of course, given the high-stakes, high-touch nature of the buying journey, many of those shopping online will end up calling your business in order to get the advice they need to complete their purchase.

-As the home services business continues to rebound and grow throughout 2021, you have to be ready to capitalize on an influx of inquiries and be able to adapt rapidly changing customer needs.
+As the home services business continues to rebound and grow, you have to be ready to capitalize on an influx of inquiries and be able to adapt rapidly changing customer needs.
 Here are a few tips to help you respond during what’s shaping up to be a busy year.

 I know that this one sounds pretty obvious — if you don’t pick up the phone when someone calls, you can’t convert the lead.
 And you significantly increase the chances that people will call your competition instead.
 The problem is, you might not be answering as many of your inbound sales calls as you think.